vikram42003/grow-me-organic-assignment/README.md

 # Artworks Data Viewer

-A React + TypeScript web app built for the **AppConnector Assignment** to display artworks from the Art Institute of Chicago API with server‑side pagination, performance safe multi‑page row selection.
+A React + TypeScript web app built for the **GrowMeOrganic Private Limited** to display artworks from the Art Institute of Chicago API with server‑side pagination, performance safe multi‑page row selection.

 ---